|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - Specific budgets for a program are oftentimes not posted until after the initial enrollment period.
 To get a good idea of the costs and what to anticipate, click on the “pre departure checklists, calendars and budgets” tab on the right hand side of the overview page.
 Follow the link to this current year’s program, not the following year.

 Under “Money Matters,” you’ll find a link to a PDF that has the budget for your program as offered this current year.
-You should use that as your program budget, and add about 10% on top to account for inflation to be safe.
+You should use that as your program budget, making sure to add in Miscellaneous Campus Fees via the linked worksheet (as well as Non-Resident Supplemental Tuition and Graduate/Professional Student Fees if you are an international or graduate student respectively) It is also wise to add about 10% on top to account for inflation to be safe.

 You will be notified by email when your updated program budget has been posted.